Hans Oster: Opposition to Adolf Hitler

 As war again grew more likely in mid-1939, the efforts for a coup were revived.
 Oster was still in contact with Halder and Witzleben.
 However, many officers, particularly those from the Prussian Junker background, were strongly anti-Polish and saw a war to regain Danzig and other lost eastern territories as justified.
 After the outbreak of World War II, resistance in the army became harder to contemplate since it could lead to the defeat of Germany.
 When Hitler decided to attack France soon after the Polish campaign in 1939, Halder along with other senior generals, thought it to be hopelessly unrealistic and again entertained the idea of a coup, urged by Oster and Canaris.
 When Hitler vowed to destroy the spirit of Zossen (the headquarters of the Army High Command), meaning defeatism, Halder feared that the conspiracy was about to be discovered and destroyed all incriminating documents.

 Oster informed his friend Bert Sas, the Netherlands' military attaché in Berlin, more than twenty times the date of the postponed invasion of the Netherlands.
 Sas passed the information to his government but was not believed.
 Oster calculated that his treason could cost the lives of 40,000 German soldiers and wrestled with his decision.
 However, he then concluded that it was necessary to prevent millions of deaths that would occur in the protracted war after Germany was denied an early victory.

 The period between 1940 and 1942 was the nadir of German resistance.
 Some officers were pleased to be wrong to have feared military disaster.
 Others still opposed Hitler and the Nazi regime but felt that his enormous popularity with the people made any action impossible.
 Tireless, Oster rebuilt a resistance network.
 In 1941, when the systematic extermination of European Jews began after the invasion of the Soviet Union, his Abwehr group established contact with the resistance group of Henning von Tresckow in Army Group Centre.
 In 1942, his most important recruit was General Friedrich Olbricht, head of the General Army Office, at the Bendlerblock in central Berlin, who controlled an independent system of communications to reserve units all over Germany.
-The Oster group supplied British-made bombs to Tresckow's group for their attempts to assassinate Hitler in 1943.
+The Oster group supplied British-made bombs to Henning von Tresckow's group for their attempts to assassinate Hitler in 1943.